marksomething/avrodisplay/docs/openmetadata-mapper.md

 -   If a `NULL` type is part of the `children` array of the `UNION`, the `Nullable` property of the parent node is set to `Yes`.
 -   If there are multiple non-null options in the `UNION`'s `children` array, each non-null option (whether primitive or complex) is represented as a child node under the parent column.
 -   The `name` of these child nodes is formatted as `[TypeName]` (e.g., `[VARCHAR]`, `[email_contact]`).
 For primitive types without a `name`, their `dataType` is used as the `TypeName`.
--   The `rawType` and `formattedType` for these child nodes reflect their specific type.
+-   The `dataType` and `dataTypeDisplay` for these child nodes reflect their specific type.

 ## Example